Arash217/football-team-tracker-BT/README.md

 #### Match Page
 Push notifications and websockets work when JavaScript is enabled.
 When JavaScript is disabled, I use a noscript tag with http-equiv="refresh" to request a new page from the server.
-This way the page still can show the scores and the notifications.
+This way the page still can show the updated scores and notifications.

 ### 5.7 Cookies
 Webapp doesn't use cookies.